 People who plan their estate have the advantage of avoiding probate costs, supporting minor children, and making changes to their plan during their lifetime.

 Types of Estate Plans

-If you're considering an estate plan, make sure you fully understand the laws that apply, so that you can make an informed decision in choosing the plan that most suits your needs and wishes.
+If you're considering an estate plan, make sure you fully understand the laws that apply.
+An attorney or at-home DIY guided process can help you make an informed decision about the plan that best suits your needs and wishes.

 The Consequences of Failing to Plan